sanishmaharjan/PatientCare-Assistant/README.md

 ## Setup

 ### Prerequisites
-- Python 3.8 or newer
+- Python 3.8 or newer (currently optimized for Python 3.13+)
 - OpenAI API key or compatible LLM API
 - Docker and Docker Compose (optional, for containerized deployment)